Joeltronics/py_nes_emulator/README.md

 - **Donkey Kong**
 - **Ice Climber**
 - **Galaga**
-- **Balloon Fight**: works, but in Balloon Trip mode, the score scrolls with the level since we don't support split-screen rendering yet
+- **Balloon Fight**
-- **Ice Hockey**: works, but the title screen doesn't render properly due to lack of split-screen rendering
+- **Ice Hockey**: the title screen doesn't render properly, likely from imprecise timing
-- **Super Mario Bros**: works, but score scrolls with the level
+- **Super Mario Bros**: the status bar flickers once you scroll past the first screen, but otherwise it works properly

 Major problems:

-- **Excitebike**: works, but lack of split-screen rendering makes it completely unplayable, as the level does not scroll
+- **Excitebike**: Emulator hits an assert
 - **Bomberman**: Freezes on title screen.
 Oddly, it used to get further than this (but got stuck after starting the game), when the VBLANK bit wasn't being cleared on PPUSTATUS read.

 PPU & rendering issues:

-- Right now we only render once at the start of VBLANK, so mid-frame updates don't work
 - We don't limit to max 8 sprites per line
 	- This might sound like a limit we don't want, but some games actually use this intentionally (like doors in The Legend of Zelda)
 	- Sprite overflow flag is not set either, though thankfully there's only 1 commercial game listed on the nesdev wiki that depends on this, because of a hardware bug that makes the behavior unreliable in many cases
 	- See https://www.nesdev.org/wiki/Sprite_overflow_games
-- Sprite 0 hit is only line-accurate, not cycle-accurate
+- Sprite 0 hit is only line-accurate, not pixel-accurate
 - PPUSCROLL & PPUADDR sharing internal registers is not handled correctly
 - Exact behavior when updating PPU outside of VBLANK is not fully emulated

 Next goals:

-- Split-screen rendering, to support mid-frame updates
 - Code cleanups
 - Other PPU features & behaviors
 - Basic APU emulation (without actually playing audio yet - just show audio channel info on-screen)
-- Fix games that aren't working, and try more games

 Lower priority stuff: